Getting Started

 ---|---|---|

-Portal | The Portal sub-menu displays a global view of all the dashboards: Favorites, your dashboards, Account dashboards, Global dashboards. | ![]() |
+Portal | The Portal sub-menu displays a global view of all the dashboards: Favorites, Your dashboards, Account dashboards, Global dashboards | ![]() |

-Packages | The Packages sub-menu displays all the deployed packages as well as the number of deployed packages. | ![]() |
+Packages | The Packages sub-menu displays a count of resource states by package type | ![]() |

-TV | The TV sub-menu displays a dashboard example without any menu for a TV display. | ![]() |
+TV | The TV sub-menu displays a dashboard example without any menu for a TV display | ![]() |

 Menu item | Data display | |